lewoudar/starlette_demo/README.md

 ## Running the api
 First make sure environment variable `TESTING` is set to `false`.

 After you can run `uvicorn pastebin:app`.

+## Using the api
+You can access the openapi specification on the following url: `http://localhost:8000/schema`.

+Copy and paste the downloaded file on the openapi [editor](https://editor.swagger.io/) and you will see all available operations